Trump, Republican senators meet to thrash out wall-funding dilemma

-Republican Senator Richard Shelby said he doubted the issue would be resolved on Friday while John Cornyn, the No. 2 Republican in the Senate, said there may be room for compromise but that Trump was unlikely to go for any bill that does not include wall funding.
+There still appeared to be little chance senators would go along with the House bill as they began procedural votes on whether to even consider it.

-Another Republican senator, Bob Corker, bluntly said, “The $5 billion is not going to pass.”
+Republican Senator Bob Corker bluntly said, “The $5 billion is not going to pass.”

 The Senate, where Republicans have only a 51-49 majority, already had approved funds for the government through Feb.
-8 but without money for the wall.
+8 in hopes of avoiding a partial government shutdown but without money for the wall.
 On Thursday Trump pushed fellow Republicans in the House to use the short-term funding bill as leverage to force through the border wall money despite Democratic objections.

-In a series of early-morning tweets on Friday, Trump urged Senate Majority Leader Mitch McConnell to take up the amended bill from the House.

-Last week Trump had said he would be “proud” to shut down the government over the issue of border security and “I’ll be the one to shut it down.”
-But on Friday he shifted the responsibility, saying on Twitter, “The Democrats now own the shutdown!”

 The threat of a U.S. government shutdown, which would leave thousands of federal workers idled at Christmas, continued to fuel investor anxieties on Friday over the trajectory of global economic growth as world stocks extended a steep sell-off.